 Perks of Submitting the FAFSA Early

-Some federal and state financial aid have limited financing and is awarded on a first-come, first-served basis, specifically when it comes to Federal Supplemental Educational Opportunity Grants (FSEOG grants) and federal work-study programs.
-Because of this, it’s important to find out your prospective or current college’s priority deadline and submit your FAFSA application on time.
-While filing after the priority deadline won’t impact your child’s eligibility to receive federal student loans, they may miss out on grants or scholarships from federal, state, or institutional resources.
-You can start the FAFSA application here.
-Find out some other important reasons why completing the FAFSA early is critical.
+Some federal and state financial aid opportunities have limited funding awarded on a first-come, first-served basis, including Federal Supplemental Educational Opportunity Grants (FSEOG grants) and federal work-study programs.
+Because of this, it’s important to find out your prospective or current college’s priority deadline and submit your FAFSA application before that date.

 Can You Fill Out a Paper FAFSA?

-Yes, you can fill out a paper FAFSA!
-Rather than using the online FAFSA login for parents, you can opt to fill out a PDF version of the FAFSA.
-The 2023-2024 application is linked here.
+Yes, you can fill out a paper FAFSA if you’d prefer not to submit one online.
+Rather than using the online FAFSA login for parents, you can opt to fill out a PDF version of the FAFSA and mail it to the Federal Student Aid Office.

-When filling out the FAFSA, your child will be asked for basic personal information as well as information about your family’s financial situation.
-Depending on your situation, you and your child may need the following documents while filling out the application:
+When completing the FAFSA, your child will be asked for basic personal information as well as information about your family’s financial situation.
+Depending on your situation, you and your child may need the following documents for the FAFSA:

 - Your child’s driver’s license and Social Security card